2022 MTV Movie & TV Awards

 The 2022 MTV Movie & TV Awards were an awards presentation that was held on June 5, 2022 at the Barker Hangar in Santa Monica, California.
 It was the 30th edition of the MTV Movie & TV Awards and the fifth to jointly honor movies and television.

+It also was the last Movie & TV Awards ceremony to be broadcast on The CW.

 The ceremony was hosted by Vanessa Hudgens and Tayshia Adams, with Hudgens hosting the first half of the ceremony for film and scripted television series, and Adams hosting the second half of the ceremony—MTV Movie & TV Awards: Unscripted—for awards in reality television.
 Unlike 2021, the two segments were held back-to-back on one night.
-The show was broadcast across Paramount Media Networks and was made available to stream on the company's Paramount+ service.
-The show is also available to stream on Binge as of June 8, 2022.
+The ceremony was televised by MTV, with a simulcast on The CW and various Paramount Media Networks cable channels.

 Winners and nominees

 The full list of nominees was announced on May 11, 2022.
 Best Musical Moment nominees were announced on May 26, 2022.
 Winners are listed first, in bold.